Higher-order discrete time crystals and enhanced sensing in a quantum kicked top: Results

 A DTC is a non-equilibrium phase of matter that occurs as a consequence of a physical observable breaking the discrete time-translation symmetry of the many-body Hamiltonian.
 More precisely, there must exist an observable $\hat{O}$ and a class of initial states $\{|\psi\rangle\}$, so that the expectation value $\langle\hat{O}(t)\rangle=\text{lim}_{N\rightarrow\infty}\langle \psi(t)|\hat{O}|\psi(t)\rangle$ satisfies following three conditions: (I) Time-translation symmetry breaking: $\langle\hat{O}(t+\tau)\rangle\ne\langle\hat{O}(t)\rangle$ given $H(t)=H(t+\tau)$.
 (II) Rigidity: The observable oscillates with a time period $\tau_o=n\tau$ with $n(\ne1)$ being an integer without fine tuned system parameters.
 (III) Persistence: The oscillation sustains for an infinitely long time.

-As mentioned before, our system can be assumed consisting of $N_{s}$ spin-$\frac{1}{2}$ with $N_{s}/2=j$.
-We can then define average angular momentum of individual spin as
+As mentioned before, our system can be assumed consisting of $N_{s}$ spin-1/2 with $N_{s}/2=j$.
+We can then define average angular momentum per spin as

 where $i=x,y,z$.
-In this work, we consider the average $z$-component of angular momentum or magnetization for finding different dynamic phases of the system.
-Given regular and chaotic regimes of the system in parameter space (see Fig.~\ref{fig1}), we further investigate time-dependent behavior of average magnetization in different parametric regimes and observe various dynamical phases of the system.
+In this work, we consider the average $z$-component of angular momentum or average magnetization, defined as $\langle m_z(n)\rangle=\frac{\langle J_z(n)\rangle}{N_s}$, for finding different dynamic phases of the system.
+Given regular and chaotic regimes of the system in parameter space (see Fig.~\ref{fig_mlsr}), we further investigate time-dependent behavior of average magnetization in different parametric regimes and observe various dynamical phases of the system.

-By analyzing time-evolution of average magnetization, we find four dynamical phases: $2$-DTC, $4$-DTC, DF, and a phase with decaying oscillation eventually zero magnetization in a long time limit.
-The last one is effectively showing chaotic behavior where the system thermalizes providing zero magnetization in long-time limit which is also reported in earlier literature.
-The $2$-DTC phase in quantum kicked top is also investigated before in the context of a general $p$-spin all-to-all interacting system.
-Most interesting result in this work is the existence of $4$-DTC phase in one of the simplest models exhibiting quantum chaotic behavior.
+By analyzing time-evolution of average magnetization, we find four dynamical phases: $2$-DTC, $4$-DTC, DF and a phase with decaying oscillation eventually zero magnetization in a long time limit.
+The last one is effectively showing chaotic behavior where the system thermalizes providing zero magnetization with some fluctuations in long-time limit.
+The $2$-DTC phase in the quantum kicked top has also been investigated previously in the context of a general $p$-spin all-to-all interacting spin-$1/2$ system, where it was proposed that the order ($q$) of the subharmonic response follows the relation $q \leq p$~\cite{14}.
+However, remarkably, we find $4$-DTC phases in the quantum kicked top model, which effectively represents an all-to-all interacting spin-$1/2$ system with $p=2$.
 In addition, we find DF phases where the average value of the magnetization remains close to the initial values forever.
 The existence of $4$-DTC and DF phases in the quantum kicked top model is not reported earlier to the best of our knowledge.